I want to be seen.

 Yet, that is the philosophical dilemma of societal commentary: in an attempt to comment on the hypersexualized world that we live in, Cuties, itself, is hypersexualized.
 And when I say hypersexualized, I really, really mean it.

 Aminatu and the other girls in the Cuties dance group break out some sexualized moves I have not even seen grown women do.
-My heart broke constantly watching this film, but I feel the need to be systematic about how I critic and review this film because this film calls for that.

 A Short Synopsis for those who haven't seen it: